Active listening: the basics

 - It’s nonjudgmental to say, ‘You want to stay out until midnight’.

 Often when you use active listening and repeat back your child’s words, it’s like an invitation to say more, because your child feels heard.
-It can encourage him to explain further or say more about what he’s thinking.
+It can encourage your child to explain further or say more about what they're thinking.